Maritime Chartering Software: Main Features and Integrations

 Scenario 2: get help from a broker

 Another typical scenario is dealing with the broker.
 A ship broker is the intermediary between ship owners and ship charterers who brings them together and receives commission for facilitating the chartering agreement (in the shipping industry such vessel booking is called fixture.)
-Read more about the freight brokerage business in our dedicated article.
+You can read how freight brokerage business works in trucking in a separate post.

 To opt or not?